owntracks/booklet/docs/features/friends.md

-The app subscribes to a topic branch `owntracks/+/+` on the broker per default to receive locations of other people connected to the the same MQTT broker that publish to the default topic of `owntracks/$username/$devicename`.
+The app subscribes to a topic branch `owntracks/+/+` on the broker per default to receive locations of other people connected to the same MQTT broker that publish to the default topic of `owntracks/$username/$devicename`.

 It then reads [CARD](card.md)s to find friends' names and faces.